-People with GAD have constant fears and obsessive concerns with either no clear cause or seeming out of proportion with real-life challenges.
-Three percent of the population have a generalized anxiety disorder, and two-thirds of those diagnosed are women in need of a women’s anxiety treatment program.
+People with GAD have constant fears and obsessive concerns with either no clear cause or that seem out of proportion with real-life challenges.
+Three percent of the population has a generalized anxiety disorder, and two-thirds of those diagnosed are women.

 Social Anxiety Disorder (SAD)

 People with SAD feel self-conscious and uncomfortable in social situations.
 Some people have these feelings even during brief casual encounters.
-SAD affects up to 7% of adults.
+SAD affects up to seven percent of adults.
 People with social anxiety may try to avoid social situations.
 In severe cases, they maintain few relationships outside of their close family.

 Obsessive-Compulsive Disorder (OCD)